Frankenstein 1970: Production

 Producer Aubrey Schenck had a three-picture deal with Boris Karloff.

 The movie was shot at the Warner Bros. studio in a mere eight days on a modest budget.
 The main set was borrowed from Too Much, Too Soon (1958).

 The title Frankenstein 1970 was intended to add a futuristic touch.
 During preproduction, alternative titles included Frankenstein's Castle, Frankenstein 1960, and Frankenstein 2000.

 Allied Artists released the film, after purchasing it for $250,000.

 Home media

 For years, the only home video release available of Frankenstein 1970 was a pan and scan version on VHS.
 In October 2009, Warner Bros. included the film on the DVD Karloff & Lugosi Horror Classics, along with three other movies.
 This release of Frankenstein 1970 features an audio commentary track by co-star Charlotte Austin and fan historians Tom Weaver and Bob Burns.
 Frankenstein 1970 was released in 2019 on Blu-ray as part of the Warner Archive Collection.

-Howard Stern talked about the movie on his Sirius XM radio show.
+Howard Stern talked about the movie on his SiriusXM radio show.
 His father, Ben Stern would watch it on television and would call Howard "Schutter".